pant5803/TOSHIT/README.md

 A modern, SQL query runner application with real-time collaboration, performance monitoring, and advanced query management capabilities.

+ER DIAGRAM and Video Demonstration are uploaded in same directory.

 ## Features

 - **Query Management**